Kss2k/modsem/README.md

 # Methods/Approaches

 There are a number of approaches for estimating interaction effects in SEM.
 In `modsem()`, the `method = "method"` argument allows you to choose which to use.
+Different approaches can be categorized into two groups:
+Product Indicator (PI) and Distribution Analytic (DA) approaches.

+## Product Indicator (PI) Approaches:
 - `"ca"` = constrained approach (Algina & Moulder, 2001)
     - Note that constraints can become quite complicated for complex models, particularly when there is an interaction including enodgenous variables.